droumis/franklab_mountainsort/README.md

 ### Inputs to MountainSort
 + `raw.mda.prv`: points to each epoch’s worth of data for that ntrode
 + `params.json`: contains information about the parameters to use for the sort.
 These can be overwritten by specifying them in the call to run the sort (in the batch script)
-+ `Geom.csv` (optional): contains information about the location of contacts for that ntrode; used in concert with adjacency_radius to determine the neighborhoods to sort on.
++ `geom.csv` (optional): contains information about the location of contacts for that ntrode; used in concert with adjacency_radius to determine the neighborhoods to sort on.
 In the case of tetrodes, this is not necessary because all the contacts of a tetrode should be sorted together as a single neighborhood.
 This can be specified by not providing a geom.csv, setting adjacency_radius to -1, or both.

 ### Note: `.prv` vs.`.mda` files
 A `.prv` file is a text file with pointers to the binary file.